 At the bottom there’s an expandable menu providing links to Google’s Translation Toolkit and Transliteration.

-There are other good Google Maps Chrome extensions, including Quickrr from our Best Of Chrome Extensions page, but that’s all it is.
+There are other good Google Maps Chrome extensions, including, but that’s all it is.
 Black Menu integrates Google Maps along with all of Google’s other services.
 And along with that allows you to view traffic patterns, view terrain in Map view and show/hide labels in Satellite view.
 You can’t get directions within Black Menu, yet, but there are To here and From here links that will open Google Maps in a new tab.

 The extendable menu at the bottom includes several other awesome Google Maps features that you may not have even known about, including Latitude, Mapmaker, Local, Sky, Moon and Mars.